iansedano/iansedano.github.io/_hidden/2020-06-05-extended_cv.markdown

 ## Introduction

 I am a experienced well-rounded professional who is technically oriented.
-I have had varied experiences throughout my life and have been exposed to many different people and cultures.

-I have gathered many skills, from artistic to technical, but every road of my interest eventually leads me to IT.
-That has led me to search for a position in the industry.
+I have had many varied experiences throughout my life and have been exposed to many different people and cultures.
+I have gathered many skills, from artistic to technical, but every road of my interest eventually led me to IT.

-I am someone who is very good at clarifying a realistic goal, able to break down complex problems and to consider edge-cases that deserve consideration.
-I am highly organized, enjoying catching small problems before they become large.
-My judgement has come to be trusted as technical, careful and measured.

-Nothing gives me more of a feeling of purpose than learning about new concepts, ideas, technologies and tools.
-I have initiative, having implemented IT solutions with all my employers, teaching them tricks, creating websites for them and automating processes they thought were impossible.
 I am not afraid to get stuck in.
 Whether that takes the form of rolling up my sleeves and cleaning up a spill, or diving into a highly technical manual.
 If it needs to be done to get where we want to be, I am willing to do it.

-Finally, I am good with people, as someone who is humble, trustworthy, patient - someone who **listens**.
+I am seen as humble, trustworthy, and patient - someone who **listens**.
 My leadership style is based on mutual understanding and co-operation.
 I believe that if everyone fully understands what the goals are, progress arises naturally.

+All this has made me very good at clarifying and breaking down a realistic goal.
+Nothing gives me more of a feeling of purpose than learning, and programming is learning **distilled**.
+I have implemented IT solutions everywhere I have been.
+I teach, build, create and automate.

 ## Professional goals

 I would like to be able to work with many aspects of the development cycle, the full-stack, the design philosophy, its maintenance and the business of it.

-I want to get stuck into a junior position as soon as possible to solidify my skills and start contributing to software.
+I want to get stuck into a junior software development position as soon as possible to solidify my skills and start contributing to software at a professional level.

-I would like to work for a company where diversity is valued, and yet where there is a large overlap in values and objectives.
+I would like to work for a company where diversity is valued, and yet where there is a very large overlap of values and objectives.
 Where mistakes are made and learnt from.
 Where I can be held accountable, but also be given freedom to think and work.

 ## Soft Skills

 * Able to clarify goals and missions, getting everyone on the same page and pulling in the same direction.
 * Able to mediate and understand people, able to lead and able to serve.
-* Able to think laterally and creatively, also not afraid to start-again if there is a better way.
+* Able to think and solve problems laterally and creatively.
+* Not afraid to start-again if there is a better way.
 * Able to finish projects and not let "feature-creep" take over.
-* Renaissance man, well-rounded.

 ## Significant Experiences